tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/视频管理/上传视频_intl_en.md

 >!
 - Formats such as WMV, RM, MOV, MPEG, MP4, 3GP, FLV, AVI, and RMVB are supported.
 - During upload, you can switch to another page of the VOD Console, but do not close the browser to access the console of another product; otherwise, the upload will be interrupted.
 - Web upload supports checkpoint restart and queuing upload in Chrome.
-Web upload is supported in Internet Explorer 10+ or higher and Chrome.
+Web upload is supported in Chrome and Internet Explorer 10 or higher.

 ## Local Upload